Destinations Greece Athens

 Must orderwhichever pot is hottest on the day's chalkboard

-Troon & Kydantidon in Ano Petralona, opposite the Zefyros summer cinema — opened 1930 by Giannis Oikonomou, run since 2000 by Kostas Diamantis.
-The whole kitchen is 15–20 slow-cooked pot dishes a day; nothing is fried, not even the potatoes.
-Eat what's on the day's chalkboard, drink the house wine from the carafe, walk five minutes to the cinema if it's summer.
-The Athens neighbourhood-taverna case study.
+Troon & Kydantidon in Ano Petralona, opposite the Zefyros summer cinema: opened 1930 by Giannis Oikonomou, run since 2000 by Kostas Diamantis.
+The kitchen is 15–20 slow-cooked pot dishes a day, and nothing is fried, not even the potatoes.
+Eat what’s on the day’s chalkboard, drink the house wine from the carafe, and walk the five minutes to the cinema if it’s summer.
+The Athens neighbourhood taverna, as a case study.

 Since 1930Ano PetralonaNo-fry kitchen